Noriday (Norethisterone)

 Driving and Operating Machinery

-Noriday may cause dizziness in some people.
-Make sure you know how Noriday affects you before you drive or use machines.
+Noriday may cause dizziness; ensure you know how it affects you before driving.

 Storage